 15 Ideas to Celebrate St. Patrick’s Day in Your Restaurant and Bar

 There are plenty of ways that you can promote your bar or restaurant for St. Patrick’s Day, and they don’t have to cost you a lot of money.
-Here are 15 budget-conscious ways to promote your business, you’ll find the pot of gold at the end of the rainbow.
+With these 15 budget-conscious ways to promote your business, you’ll find the pot of gold at the end of the rainbow.

 Patrons have a lot of choices when it comes to choosing where to celebrate St. Patrick’s Day.
 One way you can make your place of business stand out is by hiring a traditional Irish band to play live music.